pantaluna/esp32-mjd-starter-kit/README.md

 - `esp32_lorabee_using_pc_usbuart` This project demonstrates how to issue basic commands to the LoraBee module using a Windows PC and a USB-UART board (such as an FTDI).
 This is an easy way to get familiar with the features of the LoraBee / Microchip RN2843A board.
 - `esp32_mlx90393_using_lib` How to get magnetic field data using the Melexis MLX90393 magnetic field sensor.
 - `esp32_neom8n_gps_using_lib` How to get GPS data from the GPS Ublox NEO-M8N module.
+- ```esp32_sht3x_sensor_using_lib``` This project demonstrates the components mjd_sht3x.
+The mjd_sht3x component for the Sensirion SHT3x Digital Humidity and Temperature Sensor is used configure the device and collect its output metrics (temperature C F, relative humidity % and alos the dew point C F.
 - ```esp32_tmp36_sensor_ads1115_adc_using_lib``` This project demonstrates the components mjd_ads1115 and mjd_tmp36.
 The mjd_ads1115 component for the TI ADS1115 Analog-To-Digital-Convertor is used to read the voltage output of the analog temperature sensor.
 The mjd_tmp36 component for the TMP36 sensor is used to convert the raw voltage reading of the ADC to the ambient temperature in Degrees Celsius transparently.
 - `esp32_wifi_device_scanner` How to scan all Wifi channels and discover the devices.
 - `esp32_wifi_ssid_cloner` How to clone existing Access Points.